Batman (Terry McGinnis): Batman Beyond

 Terry returns home to find his father murdered, ostensibly by the Jokerz.
 He later discovers that Derek Powers (who has assumed leadership of a merged Wayne-Powers) ordered Warren's death after the latter discovered Powers' plan to mass-produce biological weapons.
 Powers' right-hand man, Mr. Fixx, leads a raid on the McGinnis home and shoots Warren McGinnis.
 (In the comic books, he orders one of his henchmen, Jake Chill, who is a great grand-nephew of Joe Chill, the one who murdered Bruce's parents, to shoot Warren).
-Terry then seeks Bruce's assistance in bringing Powers down, but cannot convince the old man to inflict swift justice - Bruce is still shaken from an ordeal 20 years earlier of having relied on a handgun for self-defense (the event that forced him to retire as Batman for good), as well as the traumatic event of the Joker's death and Tim Drake's psychological torture in the flashbacks of Batman Beyond: Return of the Joker.
-Bruce suggests that Terry take the evidence against Powers to the current commissioner of police, his former partner Barbara Gordon, the retired Batgirl, but after a scuffle with Powers, during which Derek can reclaim the evidence, Terry takes matters into his own hands and steals the Batsuit.
-Despite some initial mistrust, their similar backgrounds convince Bruce to aid Terry.
-Terry successfully derails Powers' plan, exposing him to his viral weapons in the process, resulting in his mutation into Blight.
+Terry then seeks Bruce's assistance in bringing Powers down, but cannot convince the old man to inflict swift justice - Bruce is still shaken from an ordeal 20 years earlier of having relied on a handgun for self-defense (the event that forced him to retire as Batman for good), as well as the traumatic event of the Joker's death and Tim Drake's psychological torture in the flashbacks of Batman Beyond: Return of the Joker and the limitations of his age.
+Bruce suggests that Terry take the evidence against Powers to the current commissioner of police, his former partner Barbara Gordon, the retired Batgirl, but after a scuffle with Powers, during which Powers can reclaim the evidence, Terry takes matters into his own hands and steals the Batsuit.
+Despite some initial mistrust, their similar backgrounds and the risks of a pandemic that Powers' viral weapons might cause convince Bruce to aid Terry.
+Terry successfully derails Powers' plan, exposing him to his weapons in the process, resulting in his mutation into Blight.